infor-design/enterprise/src/components/toolbar-flex/readme.md

 - The toolbar automatically appends the WAI-ARIA role "toolbar" to its base element.
 - There is only ever one element inside of a toolbar at a time that can receive focus.
 The Flex Toolbar allows for navigation among all of its buttons with the arrow keys.
+- Handles the correct accessible keyboard navigation with left and right arrow (vs tabs)

 ## Keyboard Shortcuts